differentialderek/decentralised-fundraising-platform/README.md

 # Fund
-A Decentralised Fundraising Platform for Decentralised Projects: Building projects owned and funded by the community.
+A Decentralised Fundraising Platform for Decentralised Projects:

-Built on Tezos
+Building projects owned and funded by the community.

 ## Key Features